ab492/ThermoPi/README.md

 # ThermoPi

-This is the code for `ThermoPi`, a smart thermostat for my home.
+ThermoPi is my smart thermostat project.
+It's a constant work in progress, used as opportunity to learn more about smart home green technology.

+I've started writing up how I built it in a blog series [here](https://maverickprogramming.com/blog/how-to-build-a-smart-thermostat-part-1).

 It's designed and tested on a Raspberry Pi (Raspberry Pi 3 Model B Rev 1.2).

+# Working Notes
+> Note: Everything below here are my working notes, used to document the code for my own future use.

 ## Getting Started

 1. Clone the repo.
 2. Copy `.env.template` to your local machine, rename to `.env` and update the values.
 3. Install posgres with `sudo apt install postgresql`.
 See [Postgres Database](#postgres-database) for more details.